tjohnston-softdev/rsi-facebook-reach/readme.md

 \
-Imagine I run a Facebook page and I decide to post this Cat picture.
-If I chose to use hashtags, I would use ones like #cat, #adorable, #meow, or similar keywords.
+Imagine that you run a Facebook page and you decide to post this Cat picture.
+If you chose to use hashtags, you might use ones such as [#cat](#hashtags), [#adorable](#hashtags), or [#meow](#hashtags).
 The tags should relate to the post content.

-The tricky part about using hashtags in my opinion is moderation.
+The tricky part about using hashtags is moderation.
 Keep in mind that hashtags in social media were popularized by Twitter, so it is arguable that other platforms have 'copied' Twitter's hashtag mechanic.
-I can understand how hashtags can be used to categorize posts and drive traffic but using any more than a few hashtags on a post can be seen as obnoxious.
-This means that users will ignore the content, or perhaps unlike the page entirely.
+Hashtags can be used to categorize posts and drive traffic but using any more than a few hashtags on a post can be seen as obnoxious.
+This creates the risk that users will ignore the content, or perhaps unlike the page entirely.

-If I were running a social media page and felt the need to use hashtags, I would only use up to three per post...
+If you do feel the need to use hashtags, only use up to three per post...

 \
 ![Too many hashtags](./images/hashtags.jpg)